dunnie99/AssetTrade/README.md

 ```

 ### Conclusion
-In this article, we've explored the creation and implementation of a Property Acquisition Smart Contract on the Celo blockchain.
-By harnessing the power of smart contracts, we've simplified and secured property transactions, introducing transparency and efficiency to the real estate industry.
-Through this guide, you've gained insights into leveraging blockchain technology for real-world applications.
+In this article, we learned how to build a smart contract on the Celo blockchain for buying property.
+Smart contracts make property transactions safer and easier by using technology.
+This brings more fairness and speed to real estate.
+This guide also gave you an insight on how to use blockchain technology for real-world applications.